mdancho84/mdancho84.github.io/_posts/2020-06-29-introducing-modeltime.md

 Here's what I didn't cover:

-- __Feature engineering:__ The art of time series analysis is feature engineering.
+- __Feature Engineering:__ The art of time series analysis is feature engineering.
 Modeltime works with cutting-edge time-series preprocessing tools including those in `recipes` and `timetk` packages.

-- __Hyper parameter tuning:__ ARIMA models and Machine Learning models can be tuned.
+- __Hyper Parameter Tuning:__ ARIMA models and Machine Learning models can be tuned.
 There's a right and a wrong way (and it's not the same for both types).

 - __Scalability:__ Training multiple time series groups and automation is a huge need area in organizations.
 You need to know how to scale your analyses to thousands of time series.

-- __Strengths and weaknesses:__ Did you know certain machine learning models are better for trend, seasonality, but not both?
+- __Strengths and Weaknesses:__ Did you know certain machine learning models are better for trend, seasonality, but not both?
 Why is ARIMA way better for certain datasets?
 When will Random Forest and XGBoost fail?

-- __Advanced machine learning and deep learning:__ Recurrent Neural Networks (RRNs) have been crushing time series competitions.
+- __Deep Learning:__ Recurrent Neural Networks (RRNs) have been crushing time series competitions.
 Will they work for business data?
 How can you implement them?

-I teach each of these techniques and strategies so you __become the time series expert for your organization.__ [Here's how.](#time-series-course) 👇
+### So how are you ever going to <span style='color:#18bc9c'>learn time series analysis and forecasting?</span>

+You're probably thinking:

+- There's so much to learn
+- My time is precious
+- I'll never learn time series

+I have good news that will put those doubts behind you.

+You can learn time series analysis and forecasting in hours with my [state-of-the-art time series forecasting course](https://university.business-science.io/p/ds4b-203-r-high-performance-time-series-forecasting/). 👇

 {% include course_promo_time_series.md %}